jamiealquiza/sangrenel/README.md

 "...basically a cloth bag filled with small jagged pieces of scrap iron"

 ### Installation
 NOTE: Sangrenel has a dependency on Shopify's Sarama Kafka client, which tends to change often.
-Subsequently, I have moved to managing this dependency as a local copy in the Sangrenel repo in accordance with the officially recommended Golang [guidance](http://golang.org/doc/faq#get_version).
+Subsequently, I have moved to managing this dependency as a locally vendored package.

-Sarama is currently vendored at Sarama v1.0.0.
+NOTE: The updates branch includes the latest release of Sarama (v1.8.0), which builds properly with Sangrenel - but the functionally with this version of the client has not been tested.

-Assuming Go is installed (tested up to version 1.4.1) and $GOPATH is set:
+Assuming Go is installed (tested up to version 1.6) and $GOPATH is set:

 - `go get github.com/jamiealquiza/sangrenel`
+- `cd $GOPATH/src/github.com/jamiealquiza/sangrenel`
+- `git checkout updates`
-- `go build github.com/jamiealquiza/sangrenel`
+- `go install github.com/jamiealquiza/sangrenel`

 Binary will be found at `$GOPATH/bin/sangrenel`